Bangkok Booze Tragedy: Six Dead, Dozens Hospitalised After Drinking Toxic Moonshine

-A popular tourist destination in Bangkok has become the site of a tragic incident after six people died and 37 others were hospitalized from consuming counterfeit alcohol.
-The victims, including tourists, were reported to have purchased the dangerous concoction from street vendors in the bustling Thai capital.
+A popular Bangkok hotspot turned deadly after six people died and 37 were rushed to hospital from drinking fake alcohol.
+Tourists and locals alike bought the lethal booze from street vendors in the bustling Thai capital.

-The fake alcohol was traced back to a location in the Saphan Sung district of Bangkok.
-A 49-year-old woman named Phatrasa has been arrested and charged on suspicion of illegal alcohol production.
-Phatrasa, who claimed she had been selling herbal alcohol for decades without issue, expressed remorse for the deaths, stating that she never intended to harm anyone.
+The toxic alcohol was traced to a location in Bangkok’s Saphan Sung district.
+A 49-year-old woman, Phatrasa, was arrested and charged with illegal alcohol production.
+She claimed she had sold herbal alcohol for decades without problems and expressed deep regret over the deaths.

-In light of this tragic event, the Bangkok Metropolitan Administration has issued a public health warning, advising anyone who has consumed moonshine from 18 identified locations to seek medical attention immediately.
+The Bangkok Metropolitan Administration has issued a public warning urging anyone who bought moonshine from 18 identified spots to seek urgent medical help.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.